ChrisLindland/racecar-website/docs/maps/cartographer/cartographer_usage.md

 2. Run `teleop`.
 4. In another car's terminal, run `source ~/cartographer_ws/devel_isolated/setup.bash`, then `roslaunch cartographer_ros racecar_2d.launch` to start making the map.<br>
 &nbsp;&nbsp;Note: If you forget to source the setup file, you will get an error like: "No such file or directory: /home/racecar/cartographer_ws/install_isolated/share/racecar_description/urdf/racecar.xacro..."
 5. Run `rviz`, and add the "\map" topic if it's not there already.
-Do this in Docker (make sure you ran it with the car number argument), or on your Ubuntu machine (with ROS installed), or on the car itself (if you have a monitor).<br>
+  - Do this in Docker (make sure you ran it with the car number argument), or on your Ubuntu machine (with ROS installed), or on the car itself (if you have a monitor).
   - If you are making a map with a rosbag, be warned that you will not see any map until you start playing the rosbag.
   - To add a topic, click the "Add" button.<br>
 ![](img/rviz_cartographer1_small.png)<br>